-Christopher Boyko supervises 5 postgraduate research students.
-Some of the students have produced research profiles, these are listed below:
+Christopher Boyko supervises 6 postgraduate research students.
+If these students have produced research profiles, these are listed below:

 Student research profiles

 Christopher is a Senior Research Association in ImaginationLancaster.
 His general research and teaching interests include decision-making processes, design thinking, Internet of Things/digital technology use in cities, urban space, regeneration, research methods, sustainability, urban design and wellbeing.

 I am currently leading a Research Challenge on wellbeing as part of a 5-year, £6 million EPSRC project called Liveable Cities: Transforming the Engineering of Cities for Global and Societal Wellbeing (www.liveablecities.org.uk).
 With Prof. Rachel Cooper and Dr. Claire Coulton, I am specifically examining the relationship between the physical environment in urban neighbourhoods and the individual and collective wellbeing of its inhabitants.
 We are undertaking three case studies in Lancaster, Birmingham and Southampton, using wellbeing questionnaires to understand people's quality of life and a mobile app to understand the quality of the neighbourhoods where these people live.
 Findings will be used to help inform wellbeing policy at the local authority scale.
 Moreover, as part of a Lancaster-based team, I am exploring the notion of sharing in cities, trying to understand what cities need to do to enhance opportunities for positive sharing that sits alongside a growing 'sharing economy'.